 These small, nondescript dogs moved quickly with their human companions down through the western part of North America.
 Skeletal remains and mummified bodies of these dogs have been found along with the artifacts of the Basket Maker culture of the primitive Southwest Indians.
-From here, these primitive dogs moved into the eastern United States.
-Archeological investigations have documented ceremonial burials of these dogs, indicating their presence as companions of the Indians of the southeastern forested woodlands of that region, long before the arrival of the white man on this continent.
+From here, these primitive dogs moved into South and Central America and the eastern United States.
+Archeological investigations have documented ceremonial burials of these dogs, indicating their presence as companions of the Native Americans of the southeastern forested woodlands of Sighthound & Pariah Dog Group © Copyright 1996, United Kennel Club that region, long before the arrival of Europeans on this continent.